 3. Be flexible with your plans.

 Your meal plan doesn’t have to be set in stone every single day of the week.
 If you want the fajitas you have planned in week 3 for dinner tomorrow, make a switcheroo!
 If you think rice will go better with your dish instead of pasta, go ahead!
-In fact, some people plan seven meals for the week, and then the cook each night chooses from that list of meals.
+In fact, some people plan seven meals for the week, and then each night chooses from that list of meals.

 No one cares if you don’t follow the plan exactly and there’s no meal-planning-police that will come knocking at your door if you deviate.
 As long as you’re still meeting your original purpose for meal planning, switch away!

 Eating the same meals over and over can be mundane, so if you find yourself not wanting to cook what you planned, cook it for tonight and don’t plan that meal again for a few months.